 But a CTA compels the reader to make an action and allows you to measure the success rate of the content as well.
 Quantifying your efforts helps in analyzing efforts vs. outcomes.

 The purpose of a piece of content (text, visual or anything else) has to be definite.
 A CTA is just a tool to make that happen.

 4.Headlines are important:

-Content folks agree on this one that headlines are vital in getting more users read a piece of content.
+Content folks agree on this one that headlines are vital in getting more users to read a piece of content.
 Just that SEOs always insist on using the ‘right keyword’ here as well.

 There can always be a middle path where the right keywords for both content and SEO can come together to have an amazing headline.
 The CTR, Click-through-rate, helps not just in bringing more people to the content piece but also indirectly affects the SEO rankings.
 Understanding this can pay rich dividends for SEO and Content.
 A win-win scenario.